Firesphere/silverstripe-searcher/README.md

  1. Download the module from the link above.
  2. Extract the file (if you are on windows try 7-zip for extracting tar.gz files
- 3. Make sure the folder after being extracted is named 'userforms'
- 4. Place this directory in your sites root directory.
+ 3. Place this directory in your sites root directory.
 This is the one with sapphire and cms in it.
- 5   Add `FulltextSearchable::enable();` to your _config in mysite.
+ 4   Add `FulltextSearchable::enable();` to your _config in mysite.
- 6. Run in your browser - `/dev/build` to rebuild the database.
+ 5. Run in your browser - `/dev/build` to rebuild the database.
- 7. You should see a new PageType in the CMS 'Search Results Page'.
+ 6. You should see a new PageType in the CMS 'Search Results Page'.

 ## Best practices